traversc/seqtrie/README.md

 <!-- [![CRAN\_Downloads\_Total\_Badge](https://cranlogs.r-pkg.org/badges/grand-total/treedist)](https://cran.r-project.org/package=treedist) -->

-`treedist` is a A colection of Radix Tree and trie-based algorithms for calculating string distances (Hamming and Levenshtein distances).
+`treedist` is a collection of Radix Tree and Trie-based algorithms for calculating string distances (Hamming and Levenshtein distances).

 There are three `R6` classes in this package: